AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/tabs/message.md

 ##### Parameters

-* *content* - a string containing the javascript code to be executed
+* *content* - a string containing the JavaScript code to be executed